gfcrbg/SAPI/SRI/README.md

 ## Map
 Be aware of Yes - No - N/A formats.
 You will have to manually create and convert the N/A answer position in the parser.
 SRI N/A answer position is 0.
 RBG N/A answer position is 3.

+Additionally, check for 0 answer positions in the Answers sheet and cross reference with the parser.
+SRI N/A's implement an ununsual mechanism.

 Use the [Template - SRI -> RBG Data Transfer](https://docs.google.com/spreadsheets/d/1Z5bAEOPTYxf5mcP0wbOSKjydlQw6xunnAA0oo3hc0O0/edit?usp=sharing) to map and parse.